beumsk/beumsk.github.io/README.md

 ## TODO

 - new projects (recipes)

+1.2
 - projects challs to become small sentences
 - skills section
 - back to top button

-1.2
-- add more images of features/pages?
-- improve cv (rethink projects and articles sections)
+1.3
 - links in mdx to open in new tabs
-- color for code snippets

-1.3
 - metrics animation?
 Number of projects/sites/hours/languages
 - add project filter and order

 X.X
+- add more images of features/pages?
 - improve perf (caching)
 - low res images (automate without next-optimized-images)
 - improve resume with react features (mapping)